Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/tutorials/tutorial-3-xdm-implementation.md

 ### Override the default Dataset

 2. Send the Experience Event using the AEP Edge extension and specify the dataset identifier for `Product Reviews`.
+   - Copy the `<DatasetIdentifier>`from the Adobe Experience Platform  `Product Reviews` dataset and replace it in the sample app implementation where indicated below.

 {% tabs %}
 {% tab title="Android" %}